smart-swimmingpool/pool-controller/docs/users-guide.md

   - Unit: `°C`
   - Default value: `50`

-- **Hysteresis:** Hysteresis which is used to verify if heating should be enabled or disabled to prevent fast toggeling.
+- **Hysteresis:** Hysteresis in Kelvin which is used to verify if heating should be enabled or disabled to prevent fast toggeling.

   - Unit: `K`
   - Default value: `1`